Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

 \subsection{Computational details}

-The calculation of the RF rate constants, PE and absorption spectra through Eqs.~(\ref{eq:rfratecstfinal}), (\ref{eq:absspectrum}), (\ref{eq:PE}) and (\ref{eq:correlfinal}) requires the knowledge of the optimized geometries, normal mode coordinates and harmonic frequencies in the electronic ground and excited states as well as the transition dipole moment between the electronic ground and excited states and its derivatives computed at the electronic ground or excited state geometries [Eqs.~(\ref{eq:transdipoleground}) and (\ref{eq:transdipoleexcited})].
+The correlation function [Eq.~(\ref{eq:correlfinal})] used in the various spectral calculations [Eqs.~(\ref{eq:rfratecstfinal}), (\ref{eq:absspectrum}), and (\ref{eq:PE})] requires the knowledge of the harmonic expansion of the potential energy surfaces for the electronic ground and excited states around their respective equilibrium positions [Eqs.~(\ref{eq:harmonicg}) and~(\ref{eq:harmonice})] as well as the linear expansion of the transition dipole moment between the two states around the electronic ground or excited states equilibrium geometries [Eqs.~(\ref{eq:transdipoleground}) or~(\ref{eq:transdipoleexcited})].
 All these parameters were obtained using quantum chemistry calculations.
-In the past, a large number of studies conducted at various theoretical levels have been devoted to the description of PAHs electronic excited states.\cite{szczepanski1993electronic,vala1994electronic,bally1998electronic,Negri:1994aa,Negri:1997zr,Hirata:1999aa,hirata2003time,Malloci:2004aa,Malloci:2007xq,Malloci:2011aa,Boggio-Pasqua:2019aa,Knysh:2024aa} For low-lying electronic excited states, time-dependent density-functional theory (TD-DFT)\cite{Casida:1998aa,Casida:2012aa} has been shown to give reliable results for PAHs with various charge states.\cite{hirata2003time,Boggio-Pasqua:2019aa,Knysh:2024aa}
+In the past, a large number of studies conducted at various theoretical levels have been devoted to the description of PAHs electronic excited states.\cite{szczepanski1993electronic,vala1994electronic,bally1998electronic,Negri:1994aa,Negri:1997zr,Hirata:1999aa,hirata2003time,Dierksen:2004ab,Dierksen:2004aa,Malloci:2007xq,Malloci:2011aa,Ghanta:2011aa,Boggio-Pasqua:2019aa,Knysh:2024aa} For low-lying electronic excited states, time-dependent density-functional theory (TD-DFT)\cite{Casida:1998aa,Casida:2012aa} has been shown to give reliable results for PAHs with various charge states.\cite{hirata2003time,Dierksen:2004ab,Dierksen:2004aa,Friha:2013uq,Boggio-Pasqua:2019aa,Knysh:2024aa} In particular, for neutral PAHs, TD-DFT was shown to correctly describe weakly dipole-allowed and dipole-forbidden transitions in the calculation of vibronic absorption spectra simulated within the Herzberg-Teller approximation.\cite{Dierksen:2004ab,Dierksen:2004aa}

 The structure and properties of the electronic ground state denoted as $S_0$ and $D_0$ for the neutral and cationic molecules, respectively, were obtained using density-functional theory (DFT) calculations with the $\omega$B97xD functional~\cite{Chai:2008nr} combined with the cc-pVTZ basis set.\cite{Dunning:1989aa,Kendall:1992xy} Electronic excited states properties of cations were determined using TD-DFT at the same level of theory as for the electronic ground states.
-The same functional and basis set were used recently to describe RF fluorescence in naphthalene and azulene.\cite{Lee:2023aa} All electronic structure calculations were performed using the Gaussian16 quantum chemistry package.\cite{g16}
+The same functional and basis set were used recently to describe RF fluorescence in naphthalene and azulene.\cite{Lee:2023aa} All electronic structure calculations were performed using the Gaussian16 quantum chemistry software package.\cite{g16}